Echelle

 Removal of Telluric Lines

-The telluric standard spectra themselves will also be in the archive when it is complete, so that users can make their own templates if desired.
+The telluric standard spectra themselves are also in the archive, so that users can make their own templates if desired.

 To Ritter Observatory home